PerziThomas/DA_Perzi_Ambrosch/source/4_UI_UX.md

 #### Headline texts
 Each confirmation dialog contains a headline, the function of which is to inform the user about the action and its consequences.
-Speaking from personal previous experience with different software, additional confirmation steps are often quickly "learnt" by the user, and are then performed without carefully reading the information presented in the user interface.
+Speaking from personal previous experience with different software, additional confirmation steps are often quickly learnt by the user, and are then performed without carefully reading the information presented in the user interface.
 Therefore, it is important to catch the attention of the user by using short and unambiguous texts.
 This is achieved in two ways: [@confirmationDialogs]

 - First, by avoiding generic texts and using verbs specific to the action.
 The user should be able to read the dialog without any additional context.\
 _Example: "Delete geofence?" instead of "Are you sure?"_